zooniverse/user-string-getter/README.md

 * `"(site.somedomain.com [12.54.223.55])"`
 * `"(anonymous)"`

-The last one is what will be returned as a fallback if the module is unable to determine Zooniverse User ID or IP address.
+The last one is what will be returned as a fallback if the module is unable to determine Zooniverse user ID or IP address.

 # How to use